 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Multi-country payroll outsourcing (MCPO) is a way to cover the countries that can’t be covered on Employee Central Payroll.
-MCPO is an end-to-end managed payroll option whereby the payroll vendor provides coverage for multiple countries on its own aggregation platform, often for populations of 1,000 employees or less (often referred to as the tail or long tail).
+Multi-country payroll outsourcing (MCPO) is a way to cover the countries that can’t be covered on SuccessFactors Employee Central Payroll.
+MCPO is an end-to-end managed payroll option whereby the payroll vendor provides coverage for multiple countries on its own aggregation platform, often for employee populations of 1,000 employees or less (often referred to as the tail or long tail).
 These vendors are often referred to as aggregators.
 There are a number of MCPO vendors in the marketplace, such as Celergo and CloudPay.

-The figure depicts the relative positions of the long tail and Employee Central Payroll in the payroll landscape.
+The figure below depicts the relative positions of the long tail and Employee Central Payroll in the payroll landscape.

 The other advantage of using an MCPO provider is that only one interface is needed from Employee Central to the MCPO vendor's system to replicate employee data, and only one interface is needed back to your finance system to post the results of the payroll.
 You only need one contract with the MCPO vendor to cover all countries, thus consolidating payroll costs and the administrative burden of paying multiple vendors.
 Support is also handled through a single channel, again avoiding the burden of dealing with multiple payroll vendors.
 Additionally, you can often perform consolidated reporting in the MCPO vendor's system and have the vendor handle statutory filings and audits in each country.